tbal999/flowtocsv/README.md

 You've got an up and running BI pipeline that keeps track of read disputes and whether they are successful/rejected/ignored etc etc.

+The number of use cases for this tool is AT LEAST the same number as the number of UK energy industry dataflows that exist for suppliers/retailers (128).
+Of varying significance and impact.

 Docs:
 https://pkg.go.dev/github.com/tbal999/flowtocsv